-Entries are now closed for our 2021 Remarkable Women search.
-Check back in March as we highlight outstanding women from our area.
 Our four finalists will be eligible to be named our local Remarkable Woman of the Year – and then qualify to be named Nexstar Media Group’s national Woman of the Year.
 Our Remarkable Women campaign coincides with March’s celebration of Women’s History Month.

 Meet last year’s winner and finalists